Onyx-Protocol/Onyx/docs/future/protocol/specifications/txvm.md

 ### Add

 Pops two integers `a` and `b` from the stack, adds them, and pushes their sum `a + b` to the stack.
+TODO: fail on overflow

 ### Sub

 Pops two integers `a` and `b` from the stack, subtracts the second frmo the first, and pushes their difference `a - b` to the stack.
+TODO: fail on overflow

 ### Mul

 Pops two integers `a` and `b` from the stack, multiplies them, and pushes their product `a * b` to the stack.
+TODO: fail on overflow

 ### Div

 Pops two integers `a` and `b` from the stack, divides them truncated toward 0, and pushes their quotient `a / b` to the stack.
+TODO: fail on overflow/divide-by-zero

 ### Mod